10 Things to Know about Ashlan and Philippe Cousteau

 What’s the biggest tip you can share for couples looking to travel together?

 Be clear about expectations regarding your travel style.
-Some people like to sit at a café and sip an espresso and watch the world go by, while other and some people want to hit every museum in a 50-mile radius.
+Some people like to sit at a café and sip an espresso and watch the world go by, while others want to hit every museum in a 50-mile radius.
 Make sure you spend equal time accommodating the needs of both people.
-Oh and always give the other person the benefit of the doubt.
-Traveling can be tiring and frustrating, whenever a problem arises, don’t waste time on who or what is to blame.
+Oh, and always give the other person the benefit of the doubt.
+Traveling can be tiring and frustrating whenever a problem arises; don’t waste time on who or what is to blame.
 Take a deep breath, smile at each other and set about solving the problem together.

 What are you most excited about for fans to see?

-When most people hear the world Caribbean they instantlyall they think of are sandy beaches and cocktails.
+When most people hear the word "Caribbean" they instantly think of sandy beaches and cocktails.
 That’s certainly a fun part of it but we are excited for fans to join us as we explore another side of the Caribbean.
 It’s such an amazing place; full of wonderful people, exciting adventures and a rich history.
-In eEach episode, we take viewers on an exploration ofe a new mysteriesy and go on incredible journeys that are often just around the corner from the popular beaches and bars that so many people visit.
+In each episode, we take viewers on an exploration of a new mystery and go on incredible journeys that are often just around the corner from the popular beaches and bars that so many people visit.

 What’s your dream diving location?

 Palau…definitely Palau.
 It has some of the most incredible coral reefs in the world and it is a shark sanctuary so there is lots of shark diving, which is our favorite.

 Who is Andrew Zimmern?
 What are his likes, his dislikes?
 Andrew Zimmern tells Travel Channel all in 10 Things You Don't Know About Me.